February 13, 2018, by International students

 Why did you choose the University of Nottingham?

-I wanted to study in a world class university and the University of Nottingham is ranked 84th in the world according to QS world ranking and is a member of Russell group university.
-Moreover, The University has Teaching Excellence Framework (TEF) rated gold in 2017.
+I wanted to study in a world class university and the University of Nottingham is ranked 84th in the world according to the QS world ranking and is a member of the Russell Group.
+Moreover, the University has Teaching Excellence Framework (TEF) rated gold in 2017.
 Additionally, I achieved Developing Solutions Masters Scholarship provided by the university.
 So, all the above-mentioned points motivated me to choose the University of Nottingham.

 What is your favourite thing about the University of Nottingham?